MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-fed-saml-idp.md

 ---
 title: 'Microsoft Entra Connect: Use a SAML 2.0 Identity Provider for Single Sign On - Azure'
-description: This document describes using a SAML 2.0 compliant Idp for single sign on.
+description: This document describes using a SAML 2.0 compliant Idp for single sign-on.
 services: active-directory
 author: billmath
 manager: amycolannino